-In order to re-establish homeostasis, both adaptable and primordial mechanisms exist; the latter comprises the acute-phase response (APR) that is a set of changes that occur after, e.g., inflammation, infection, or trauma[123].
+In order to re-establish homeostasis, both adaptable and primordial mechanisms exist; the latter comprises the acute-phase response (APR) that is a set of changes that occur afterinflammation, infection, or trauma[123].
 During APR, the changes include the altered levels of serum proteins, with the most notable being C-reactive protein and serum amyloid A (SAA)[124].
 Being an apolipoprotein, SAA is related to plasma high-density lipoprotein and is implicated in the cholesterol transport to the liver for excretion as bile[125].
 Its other functions include regulation of amyloidogenesis, tumor pathogenesis, anti-bacterial events, and inflammatory response[126].
 The role of SAA in tumor progression was suggested owing to its cytokine-like properties that influence the course of inflammation[127].
 SAA2 is one of the paralogs of the family and was investigated as a lung cancer biomarker a few years ago[128].
 The description of its role in glioblastoma is limited, yet it is already known that SAA2 increases GBM proliferation and invasion[129].
-Knebel et al[130] confirmed that SAA production occurs not only in the liver but also in tumor cells; the authors emphasized that exploring the SAA influence on the cytoskeleton and invasiveness using more complex assays is needed.
-In terms of GBM stemness, Adamski et al[131] recently compiled the literature data and stated that SAA2 is implicated in a drug-promoted cellular dormancy, with the latter being closely connected to stem cell characteristics.
+Knebel et al[130] have confirmed that SAA production occurs not only in the liver but also in tumor cells; the authors emphasized that exploring the SAA influence on the cytoskeleton and invasiveness using more complex assays is needed.
+In terms of GBM stemness, Adamski et al[131] recently have compiled the literature data and stated that SAA2 is implicated in a drug-promoted cellular dormancy, with the latter being closely connected to stem cell characteristics.
 The group also indicated the ability of SAA2 to sustain inflammatory conditions in the brain, which consequently supports TMZ resistance and induces the expression of stemness markers in glioblastoma.

 Wilms’ tumor protein 1

 The 5-methylcytosine (5mC) and its derivatives have altered patterns in a range of tumors.
 5mC can be recognized and oxidized to 5-hydroxymethylcytosine, 5-formylcytosine, and 5-carboxylcytosine by Ten-Eleven translocation (TET) enzymes[132,133].
 One of the transcription factors that directly interacts with TET proteins is Wilms’ tumor protein 1 (WT1): A master regulator essential for urogenital, epicardium, and kidney development that can act as a tumor suppressor or oncoprotein in multiple tumors[134,135].
 Initially cloned as a suppressor of Wilms’ tumor, WT1 is now considered to be an oncoprotein in hematologic malignancies and a variety of solid tumors, as well as the protein with the highest potential for cancer immunotherapy[136-138].
-According to the phase I/II clinical trial, WT1 peptide-based vaccine among glioblastoma patients was considered safe and induced cellular and humoral immune response[139].
+According to the phase I/II clinical trial, WT1 peptide-based vaccine for glioblastoma patients was considered safe and induced cellular and humoral immune response[139].
 This is important due to the fact that WT1 is involved in GBM tumorigenicity via increasing proliferation and decreasing apoptosis[140].
 As for the impact on the cytoskeleton, this protein was found to interact with actin both in the cytoplasm and nucleus, as well as supposedly binds to RNA in a cytoskeleton-dependent regulation manner[141].
-Focusing on GBM stemness, Mao et al[142] found WT1 to be expressed predominantly in mesenchymal GSCs which, compared to proneural stem cells subtype, are characterized by higher proliferation, greater radioresistance, and implication in worse patients’ prognosis.
+Focusing on GBM stemness, Mao et al[142] found that WT1 was expressed predominantly in mesenchymal GSCs which, compared to proneural stem cells subtype, are characterized by higher proliferation, greater radioresistance, and implication in worse patients’ prognosis.
 Uribe et al[143] reviewed that mesenchymal GSCs develop tumors having more blood vessels, hemorrhagic lesions, and necrotic areas; the expression pattern in these stem cells generally facilitates inflammation, angiogenesis, migration, invasion, and glycolysis-mediated metabolism.
 Undoubtedly, more insights are needed concerning GBM molecular pathways in which WT1 is implicated.

 GENES WITH STILL UNCONFIRMED ROLE IN GLIOBLASTOMA STEMNESS